 or

-• Medical Engineering (with a specialization in Electrical Engineering / Information Technology / Mechatronics / Precision Engineering)
+• Medical Engineering (with a specialisation in Electrical Engineering / Information Technology / Mechatronics / Precision Engineering)

 or